qgis/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_tables.rst

   e.g. they will override other cell background color settings such as alternating row colors.
-* With the :guilabel:`Wrap text on` option, you can define a character on which the cell content will be wraped each time it is met
+* With the :guilabel:`Wrap text on` option, you can define a character on which the cell content will be wrapped each time it is met
 * With :guilabel:`Oversized text` you define the behavior when the width set for a column is  smaller than its content's length.
 It can be **Wrap text** or **Truncate text**.